FAIR2-for-research-software/Documentation/episodes/cli.md

 There's a lot of powerful commands that can be learned to take full advantage of the command line, but here we'll just address the basics to help us make our research software easier to use by providing a well-documented CLI.

-For an introduction to using the command line, please study the [Unix Shell](https://swcarpentry.github.io/shell-novice/) Software Carpentry course.
+This section will briefly introduce you to using the terminal to achieve simple tasks.
+For an an in-depth course on using the command line, please study the [The Unix Shell](https://swcarpentry.github.io/shell-novice/) Software Carpentry course.

 ### How to open the command line